kanbagoly/dining-philosophers-akka/README.md

 with Akka's actors

 ## solution
-The philosophers avoid the deadlock by picking up the forks in ordered way (the lower-numbered fork first).
+The philosophers avoid deadlocks by picking up the forks in ordered way (the lower-numbered fork first).